 A good humane education lesson plan is simple to understand.
 It has a clear goal and objectives to help the leader know when the goal of the lesson has been met.
 Every NHES lesson plan includes a material list and step-by-step instructions on how to complete the activity from start to finish.
-Each activity will allow students to understand an important principle about compassion, responsible pet ownership, and and/or safety with animals.
-Many will also help youth build skills in reading comprehension, basic math, art, and science.
+Many of the lesson plans will also help youth build skills in reading comprehension, basic math, art, and science.
 If you are a teacher, parent, scout leader, camp counselor, or any professional who works with youth — we encourage you to try these free lesson plans.

 A Parked Car Is An Oven

 Students use a line graph in this activity that teaches the dangers of leaving an animal in a parked car.

 Students create color portraits of adoptable dogs and cats at local animal shelters to display in the school or in their community.

 Students wear the uniforms of various animal professionals to learn how veterinarians, animal control officers, and others help animals for their jobs.

 Students research global geography and world history to learn about the origins of their favorite dog and cat breeds.

 Students learn the science behind nesting birds and use craft supplies to construct their own bird nests.